justinmaurerdotdev/acf-multiple-taxonomy/README.md

 A simple plugin to add the Multiple Taxonomy field.
 It allows you to select term(s) from multiple taxonomies.

+*NOTE:*
+This version is forked from the original, in order to provide compatibility with ACF 6.3.2.
+I have changed the name and contact info for disambiguation purposes only, and will hide this fork if my Pull Request is accepted and an update to the plugin is published.

 ## Description

 - This plugin adds the Multiple Taxonomy field as one of the Advanced Custom Fields (ACF).